hammerheim-game/hammerheim-rules/4-magic.md

 At the Sorceress’s touch, the essence of life is drained from her enemy and absorbed into her body giving him renewed strength and vigour.
 Once successfully cast, the Sorceress has to make a to hit roll against a model in base contact.
-If the attack is successful and her opponent is struck, he suffers a wound with no armour save possible.
+If the attack is successful and her opponent is struck, he suffers a wound with no armor save possible.
 The Sorceress feeds on this life-force and adds one wound to her profile.
 Note: the Sorceress can never have more then one extra wound from the use of this spell and the extra wound is lost at the end of the battle.
 4 Flamesword Difficulty 8
 Summoning Dark Magic the Sorceress engulfs a weapon in twisted black flames.
 The Sorceress may choose the hand-to-hand combat weapon of a member of her warband within 6" to be engulfed in flames.
 A weapon with these flames acts as a normal weapon of its type, but also adds a +2 bonus to the users Strength.
-Hits inflicted from the weapon ignore armour saves.
+Hits inflicted from the weapon ignore armor saves.
 Lasts until the Sorceress’ next shooting phase.
 5 Deathspasm Difficulty 10
 The Sorceress channels Dark Magic into her enemy, causing him to writhe in excruciating pain.
 The Deathspasm has a range of 6" and must be cast on the closest enemy model.
 The affected model must roll on the